abolkog/thinkdots/README.md

 # ThinkDots

-A simple, open-source color code-breaking game inspired by Giiker.
+A simple, open-source color code-breaking game inspired by Giiker Super Decoder.

 Guess the secret color sequence using logic and feedback.
 Can you crack the code?